kyratrades/kyratrades.github.io/docs/wants.md

     - May 30, 1999 (Highlights)

 - Jawbreaker The Musical - Concert Reading - July 30, 2010

-- The Best is Yet to Come: The Music of Cy Coleman - Off-Broadway - May 28, 2011

-- Sunset Boulevard - West End - July, 1993 (Preview) (House-Cam) `higher quality MP4 version with no graininess and clear footage`

-- Elaine Stritch: At Liberty - Broadway - April 10, 2002

-- Beautiful: The Carole King Musical - Broadway - April 9, 2014 (SunsetBlvd79's master)  `2 DVD`

 - The Color Purple - Broadway Revival - December 28, 2015